 The component is provided as an MSI file, however to complete the installation, you will have to add the transformation to the Visual Studio toolbox by hand.
 This process has been described in detail in the related FAQ entry for How do I install a task or transform component?, just select Checksum from the SSIS Data Flow Items list in the Choose Toolbox Items window.

-The Checksum Transformation is available for SQL Server 2005, SQL Server 2008 (includes R2) and SQL Server 2012.
+The Checksum Transformation is available for SQL Server 2005, 2008 (R2), 2012 and 2014.
 Please choose the version to match your SQL Server version, or you can install multiple versions and use them side by side if you have more than one version of SQL Server installed.

 Checksum Transformation for SQL Server 2005